rafalbabinski/Sit-On-Chair/README.md

 * drop down lists
 * css animations
 * hover effects
-* calculator, simple application, where you can modificate product and check price
+* calculator, simple application, where you can modify product and check price
 * contact form

 ### Technologies used: